Are you looking for beautiful Indonesia hidden gems to get off the beaten path in Bali and beyond?

 by Hannah from All About The Aprés

 Located in North Sumatra, Bukit Lawang is the stepping stone to the Gunung Leuser National Park.
-What makes this area so special is that it’s one of the few places in the world where you can see wild orangutans!
+This area is unique because it’s one of the few places in the world where you can see wild orangutans!

-Whilst jungle trekking is the main draw, the village is worth lingering in for a few days.
+Whilst jungle trekking is the main draw of this Indonesia hidden gem, the village is worth lingering in for a few days.
 It’s the perfect place to loll around in a hammock or even take a dip in the Bohorok River.